Your Guide to Preventing Account Takeover Attacks

 Attackers rarely use a single computer for their work.
 Instead, they often rely on botnets, which are vast networks of compromised devices, to carry out their attacks.
 They use these botnets to launch what are known as credential stuffing attacks.
 In this scenario, bots take lists of stolen usernames and passwords from one data breach and automatically “stuff” them into the login portals of other websites, like banking, ecommerce, or social media platforms.
 The bot systematically works through the list, testing each combination to see if it grants access.
 Because so many people reuse passwords, this method is surprisingly effective.

-Finding and Validating Accounts
+Identifying and Validating Target Accounts

 Before launching a full-scale attack, criminals need to know which of their stolen credentials are still active.
 They purchase massive lists of usernames and passwords on the dark web, often sourced from previous data breaches.
 Then, they deploy bots to validate these lists.
 The bots rapidly test each login combination against your platform’s authentication system.
 Every successful login confirms a valid account that can be exploited later for fraud, sold to other criminals, or used to access more sensitive information.
 This automated validation process allows attackers to build a clean list of confirmed targets with minimal effort.